matrix-org/matrix-spec-proposals/proposals/3488-location.md

 introduce a new subtype called `m.asset` to give the object a type and ID.

-`m.asset` defines a generic asset that can be used for location tracking but also in other places like inventories, geofencing, check-ing-checkout etc.
+`m.asset` defines a generic asset that can be used for location tracking but also in other places like inventories, geofencing, checkins/checkouts etc.
 It should contain a mandatory namespaced `type` key defining what particular asset is being referred to.
 For the purposes of user location tracking `m.self` should be used in order to